Black holes, fast scrambling and the breakdown of the equivalence principle: I. Introduction

-Outside a black hole, the physics is largely well understood.
+Outside a large black hole, physics is largely well understood.
 For stationary observers, an outgoing flux of radiation is observed.
-At spatial infinity, this Hawking radiation has a temperature that scales as $T_H\propto O({1}/{M})$ for a black hole of mass $M$.\cite{Hawking76} According to the `membrane paradigm,' a simple thermodynamic argument suggests that stationary observers closer to the black hole should see a blue-shifted flux of this radiation, reaching a universal temperature of roughly one Planck energy (taking the Boltzmann constant as unity) when the stationary observer is roughly one Planck length from the horizon.\cite{Thorne10} Similarly, a freely-falling observer, sees an outward flux of radiation for distances larger than $O(3M)$.\cite{Davies76} However due to quantum field renormalization effects, this flux reverses for infalling observers nearer the horizon, exactly vanishing at the horizon itself.\cite{Davies76} This latter result at the horizon is often interpreted as following from the equivalence principle.\cite{Susskind93}
+At spatial infinity, this Hawking radiation has a temperature that scales as $T_H\propto O({1}/{M})$ for a black hole of mass $M$.\cite{Hawking76} According to the `membrane paradigm,' a simple thermodynamic argument suggests that stationary observers closer to the black hole should see a blue-shifted flux of this radiation, reaching a universal temperature of roughly one Planck energy (taking the Boltzmann constant as unity) when the stationary observer is roughly one Planck length from the horizon.\cite{Thorne10} Similarly, a freely-falling observer, sees an outward flux of radiation for distances larger than $O(3M)$.\cite{Davies76} However due to quantum field renormalization effects, this flux reverses itself for observers nearer the horizon, and exactly vanishes for infalling observers as they pass the horizon.\cite{Davies76} This latter result at the horizon is often interpreted as following from the equivalence principle.\cite{Susskind93}

 However, what about the physics inside the horizon of a black hole?
-Naively, the equivalence principle should continue to hold and a small infalling observer should continue to notice nothing special until they are torn apart by gravitational stresses as they approach the singularity.
-On the contrary, calculations based on quantum models suggest that an infalling observer will observe high-energy quanta near the horizon of a black hole which is older than the Page time (an `old black hole'). \cite{braunstein2009,almheiri2013} This led to the proposal that the horizon of an old black hole should be replaced by a firewall.\cite{braunstein2009,almheiri2013} The original proof of the firewall paradox\cite{almheiri2013} required the infalling observer to extract enough information from the already present outgoing Hawking radiation before reaching the horizon.
-However, calculations based on quantum computation show that the time to extract this information is generally longer than the lifetime of the black hole, which forms a potential loophole of the original firewall claim. \cite{harlow2013} Though the firewall phenomenon may also be argued for without this extraction assumption.\cite{Braunstein2018}
+Naively, the equivalence principle should continue to hold and a small infalling observer (and hence due to locality, one coupling to a limited number of degrees-of-freedom in its neighborhood within the black hole) should continue to notice nothing special until they are torn apart by gravitational stresses as they approach the singularity.
+On the contrary, calculations based on quantum models suggest that an infalling observer will observe high-energy quanta near the horizon of a black hole which is older than the Page time (an `old black hole') -- when the horizon area has shrunk by a factor of two.\cite{braunstein2009,almheiri2013} This led to the proposal that the horizon of an old black hole should be replaced by a firewall.\cite{braunstein2009,almheiri2013}